top of page

 s a powerful tool.

-During this author's childhood, the rod of correction worked quite well.
+During the author's childhood, the rod of correction was quite effective.

-"No man left behind" brings a new meaning to the latest generation, where no one is a failure and every participant in any type of competition is awarded a medal.
+"No man left behind" has a new meaning to the current generation, where no one is a failure and every participant in any competition is awarded a medal.

 Proverbs 22:15